 Also - congrats to the Nashville Film Festival for celebrating 50 years in Nashville.

 Kirk Denney, M.F.A.
-Director of Talent Development & Acquistion
+Vice President of Talent Development and Strategic Engagement

 Kirk Denney is an award-winning educator, administrator and artist with vast experience in post-